Running a Cue List

 You can pause a fade by pressing the Go.
 Press Go again to resume the fade.button above

-On consoles with a Snap button (Arena and Tiger Touch 2), when you turn on the Snap button the Prev/Next buttons will snap immediately to the cue rather than going to the previous/next cue using the programmed times.
-There is also a User Setting Chase Snap which enables this mode on consoles which don't have the button.
+Turning on the Snap button will cause the Prev/Next buttons to snap immediately to the cue rather than going to the previous/next cue using the programmed times.
+There is also an option Chase snap in the General tab of User Settings which enables this mode on consoles which don't have the button.

 When you lower the fader for a cue list, the HTP channels will fade out, but the cue list will remain active.
 The section below details how to kill the cue list.